DEMCON/libstored/sphinx/doc/cpp_protocol.rst

 Protocol
 ========

-Protocol layers, to be wrapped around a stored::Debugger or stored::Synchronizer instance.
+Protocol layers, to be wrapped around a :cpp:class:`stored::Debugger` or :cpp:class:`stored::Synchronizer` instance.

 Every embedded device is different, so the required protocol layers are too.
 What is common, is the Application layer, but as the Transport and Physical